 A Share the benefits management plan with the stakeholder.

-B Request the stakeholder to participate in the iteration planning meeting.
+B Request the stakeholders to participate in the iteration planning meeting.

 C Send the project charter of the project to the stakeholder.